Asylum in UK

 At Human Rights Lawyer, we specialize in helping individuals seeking asylum in the UK.
 Navigating the UK’s asylum process can be complex, and our experienced team is here to assist with preparing your application, gathering necessary documentation, and representing you before the relevant authorities.

-To remain in the UK as a refugee, you must prove that you can’t live safely in any part of your home country due to fear of persecution.
+To remain in the UK as a refugee, an asylum seeker must prove that he or she can’t live safely in any part of their home country due to fear of persecution.
 If you’re stateless, this applies to the country where you usually reside.

 This persecution must be due to your race, religion, nationality, political opinion, or other factors like gender, gender identity, or sexual orientation, influenced by the social, cultural, religious, or political situation in your country.
 Additionally, you must have been unable to obtain protection from authorities in your country.